Amy Jordan of the Annenberg School for Communication says parents should assign a limit to television viewing for their children.

 Penn in the News

-Dennis DeTurck of the School of Arts and Sciences says sports brackets are fundamentally mathematic.
+Richard Leventhal of Penn Museum and the School of Arts and Sciences says international alliances are they key to enriched museums.

 Sherrill Davison of the School of Veterinary Medicine says there are many resources in place should avian flu become a reality.

 Jack Guttentag of the Wharton School authors an op-ed on subprime mortgages.

 Paul Rozin of the School of Arts and Sciences says portioning your meals can help combat obesity.

 Justin Wolfers of the Wharton School is cited for his research on happiness.

 Richard Ingersoll of the Graduate School of Education and the School of Arts and Sciences says the best teachers often have the fastest turnover.